Leveraging transaction data cleansing to derive actionable insights

 Staying on top of account holders’ financial wellbeing, by regularly monitoring Financial Health Key Lifestyle Indicators (KLIs), isn’t the only important aspect of uncovering insights in transaction data.
 It’s also about knowing how to properly market to individuals with relevant messaging, at the right point in time, on the right channels.

 Udell referenced how Monona Bank previously relied on mass direct mail campaigns of different offers and debt-consolidation strategies to their customers.
 That process used to take up to a month, and it could often be hit or miss if the offer was actually relevant to the end user.

 Now, by leveraging Alkami Data & Marketing Solutions, they are able to quickly and efficiently target account holders that data and modeling indicate would directly benefit from an offer.
 Instead of the campaign process taking a month, his team can now stand up data-backed campaigns in just two days.

 “Within a day, we can create all the art we want to have.
 We can put it out to all of these channels through Alkami Customer Insights & Marketing Automation, and it only took us 48 hours to do that.” – Ben Udell, Sr. Vice President of Consumer Banking, Monona Bank

 Accessing Relevant Insights and Consumer Behaviors is Key for FIs

-Building an informational database and being able to identify opportunities within is crucial for FIs desiring to be competitive in a marketplace full of disruptors.
-Altra FCU and Monona Bank are just two examples of the many FIs that harness the power of Segmint to turn an overwhelming amount of data into strategic focuses and meaningful interactions which fuel institutional loyalty and revenue growth.
+Building an informational database and being able to identify opportunities is crucial for FIs desiring to be competitive in a marketplace full of disruptors.
+Altra FCU and Monona Bank are just two examples of the many FIs that harness the power of Alkami Data & Marketing Solutions to turn an overwhelming amount of transaction data into strategic focuses and meaningful interactions.
+Ultimately, fueling institutional loyalty and revenue growth.